saghul/evergreen/README.rst

 ========

 Evergreen is a cooperative multitasking and i/o library for Python.
-It provides equivalent primitives to those for thread programing, but uses a cooperative model instead.
+It provides equivalent primitives to those for thread programming, but uses a cooperative model instead.

-Operations are driven by an event loop which will run the given tasks and i/o operations in a non-blocking manner while presenting the user a syncrhonous, blocking API.
+Operations are driven by an event loop which will run the given tasks and i/o operations in a non-blocking manner while presenting the user a synchronous, blocking API.

 Features: